-11 Please see the Methodological Note on page 21 for a detailed explanation of BDS, including the non-exhaustive list of BDS services offered globally.
+11 Please see the Methodological Note in Annex 1 for a detailed explanation of BDS, including the non-exhaustive list of BDS services offered globally.

-12 International Labour Organisation (ILO).
+12 International Labour Organization (ILO).
 "Small Matters: Global Devidence on the Contribution to Employment by the Self-Employed, Microenterprises and SMEs."
 ILO, October 2019.